19hours/sg-statutes/Acts/Accounting Standards Act.md

 Agency for Science, Technology and Research Act (Chapter 5A)

-3. Agri-Food and Veterinary Authority
+3. Agri-food and Veterinary Authority

-Agri-Food and Veterinary Authority Act
+Agri-food and Veterinary Authority Act